rinodrops/StageDirector.spoon/README.md

 ## Acknowledgements

-StageDirector was created by Rino and is inspired by various window management tools and the macOS Stage Manager feature.
+StageDirector was created by Rino and is inspired by various window management tools.